 UNC’s partnership with Tübingen began in 1986 when a student exchange program was initiated.
 Over 100 students have spent a semester or year at the partner campus.
 Faculty and students in biology, Germanic languages and literature, and American studies have long been engaged in collaborations.
 The partnership is expanding to include communication and humanities, as well as areas in the health affairs and sciences, with joint research and student engagement developing in epidemiology, environmental sciences and engineering, geosciences, infectious diseases and malaria, microbiology and immunology, nutrition, oncology, pharmacy/pharmacology, and psychology.

 Tübingen President Bernd Engler previously spent a year at UNC as a research fellow in American studies.
 UNC Chancellor Carol Folt is a member of Tübingen’s International Advisory Board, initiated in 2014 to help the university shape its future by focusing on international benchmarking, peer-reviewing and long-term strategic planning.

 Funding for Collaborations with Tübingen

-In order to help expand collaboration with UNC, President Engler and Tübingen are generously providing funding for faculty, researchers and doctoral students from UNC and Tübingen to travel to the partner campus to meet their counterparts, share ideas and undertake joint initiatives.
+In order to help expand collaborations with UNC, President Engler and Tübingen are generously providing funding for faculty, researchers and doctoral students from UNC and Tübingen to travel to the partner campus to meet their counterparts, share ideas and undertake joint initiatives.
 Examples of potential initiatives include exchanges/lab rotations of professors, postdoctoral researchers and graduate students; collaborative research projects and joint publications; joint training initiatives; and short-term visits to initiate partnership development.